-Shiatsu session is provided by our Ontario licensed massage therapists (RMT) who are also certified in shiatsu therapy.
+Shiatsu session is provided by our licensed massage therapists (RMT) who are also certified in shiatsu therapy.

 What is Shiatsu?